 “My students LOVED this activity!!!
 I loved it too because it was a great review of math fact fluency, elapsed time, word problems, and reading a grid with directions.
 I think the best part of it was that my kids really had to critically think when doing the activities.
 For example the elapsed time clue didn’t just tell them who it was they had to determine who had enough time to commit the crime.
 Very, very well put together!
 I’ll be looking for more of these types of activities from this seller.”

 When we switched to remote learning, we wanted to continue the fun of the breakout games that our students loved so much, so we made digital versions.
-The students can still have the excitement of completing the challenges while working alone, or they can work in virtual groups.
+We found that the digital escape rooms work well even with in person learning.
+The students can still have the excitement of completing the challenges while working on the computer at their own pace.

 Ready to try an escape room in your classroom?
 Click below to try our Secret Agent Breakout Game for FREE!